Posted by ketan parmar

-Building and acquiring links to your website is the most common and favorite way to improving the search engines’ rank and boost the web traffic, only if done ethically.
+Building and acquiring links to your website is the most common and favourite way to improving the search engines’ rank and boost the web traffic, only if done ethically.
 If not, you are just hurting your own online goals, and in turn your own business.
 A few deliberate mistakes (I call them deliberate because you know they are mistakes) could waste your time and money, turn up no results, and damage the reputation of your website.
 It is strongly recommended to plan a strategy with discretion.
 By avoiding the most common link building mistakes, it would be convenient to increase the credibility with users and search engines alike, helping the purpose of bringing in traffic to the website.

 While building internal links on your website, it is vital to use the keywords in the anchor text, navigation text, and any contextual links to any other items in your website or even those that link to external websites.
-Just make sure, the keywords don’t look stuffed, in fact they should look natural and the content should be readable to potential prospects.
+Just make sure, the keywords don’t look stuffed, in fact, they should look natural and the content should be readable to potential prospects.

 Now this one is a catch.
 You get lured by several social media websites popping up every week.
 You create social profiles on them.
 If you don’t utilize the social network on a consistent basis, or if it is not getting any response from the target audience, there is no point in signing up.
 Acquiring links from inactive profiles will create a bad image for you in Google’s eyes.
 The popular ones are Facebook, Twitter, LinkedIn, to name a few.
-However, you could check out the popularity of the social networking sites which your ideal prospects engage in, and then opt for such sites.
+However, you could check out the popularity of the social networking sites which your ideal prospects engage, and then opt for such sites.

 The bitter truth is that all links are not equal.
-The links in the footers of your website or blog are not considered as valuable links by the search engines.
+The links in the footers of your website or blog are not considered valuable links by search engines.
 Footer links should enable people to navigate a site, not for search engine’s rankings.

 While commenting on other person’s blog posts, articles, or forums, it is vital that some basic rules are followed.
 Your comment should be something valuable, that supplements to the ideas expressed in the content.
 Expression like, ‘way to go”, are not going to work here.
 Some valuable insights will be appreciated by the website and the people who read your comments.
 Your comments should not seem to be self-promoting.